chkCreate/School_District_Analysis/README.md

   See the images below for detail on the district summaries before and after the omission of the subset.
 The district average math score decreased by 0.1 point; % passing math score is lower by 0.2%; % passing reading score is lower by 0.3%; and therefore % overall passing is lower by 0.1%.
 The subset under investigation inflated the overall passing percentage by a 0.1%, which amounts to 3,917 students who may have passed or failed depending on the result of the academic dishonesty investigation.

-* Note that certain columns were not updated as it was not explicitly requested for in the challenge.
+*Note that certain columns were not updated as they were not explicitly requested to be be uploaded in the challenge.*

 <p align="center">
   <img width="800" height="80" src= "https://github.com/chkCreate/School_District_Analysis/blob/2bed10f2b010f26b07fb177e5ca4e22728963577/Resources/pre_district_summary.PNG" title "Original District Summary">